Updated: Aug 25

 In the past, Piazza San Marco was filled with vendors of all kinds.
 At the foot of the massive Campanile across the square was a wine seller.
-During the day, he used to adjust his stand to stay in the shadow of the bell tower and soon “let’s go in the shade” became an in-the-know way of saying “let’s go have a glass of wine”.
-The movable wine shop is no more but “drinking a shadow” remains the traditional phrase for drinking a glass of wine in the seductive city of Venice.
+During the day, he used to adjust his stand to stay in the shade (shadow) of the bell tower and soon “let’s go in the shade” became an in-the-know way of saying “let’s go have a glass of wine”.
+The movable wine shop is no more but “drinking a shadow” remains the traditional phrase for drinking un’ombra, for drinking a glass of wine in the seductive city of Venice.

 Small Bites in the Shade